nypublicradio/capacitor-poc-basic/README.md

 `npx cap open android ` will open Android Studio.
 From there, you can build the app and run it on an emulator or device.
 To build the debug APK file in Android Studio, go to `Build > Build Bundle(s)/APK(s) > Build APK(s)` and follow the instructions.
 To build the production installer APK file in Android Studio, go to `Build > Generate Signed Bundle...` and follow the instructions.

+To install the debug APK file on a device, go to `Run > Run 'app'` and follow the instructions.

 ## Build for iOS
 ```bash